 - Parts-of-Speech Tagging

 from flair.models import TextClassifier from flair.data import Sentence classifier = TextClassifier.load('en-sentiment') sentence = Sentence('NLP libraries are awesome!') classifier.predict(sentence) # ----- Expected output ----- [Positive (1.0)]

 Despite being often multilingual, the libraries mentioned above are firmly focused on English.
 Most NLP studies are therefore strongly focused on English and other widely spoken languages such as Chinese or Spanish.
 This naturally leads to further marginalization of other languages.

 An NLP library that is certainly worth mentioning but didn’t make it to the list is BERT.
 An open-source neural network-based technique for NLP developed by Google.

 BERT is an acronym for Bidirectional Encoder Representations from Transformers.
 The term bidirectional means that the context of a word is given by both the words that follow it and by the words preceding it.
 This technique makes this algorithm hard to train but very effective.

-In 2019 BERT had been adopted by Google Search for over 70 languages.
+In 2019 BERT was adopted by Google Search for over 70 languages.
 Last year, almost every single English-based search query was processed by BERT.

-In our next and final post of this series, we will delve deeper into the practical side of NLP in business and industry.
+In our next and final series post, we will delve deeper into the practical side of NLP in business and industry.